alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 Unlike variational autoencoders, this model does not use a probabilistic latent space with sampling.
 Instead, it directly maps input graph features to dual outputs (sequence and structure) through deterministic neural network transformations with attention mechanisms.

-The model was built for protein graphs as described, each node was characterized by a 38-dimensional feature vector comprising 7 physiochemical properties (size, flexibility, aromaticity, hydrogen bonding capacity, polarity, and electronic properties ), amino acid identity (22 dimensions, one-hot encoded) and secondary structure (9 dimensions, one-hot encoded).
+The model was built for protein graphs as described, each node was characterized by a 38-dimensional feature vector comprising 7 physicochemical properties (size, flexibility, aromaticity, hydrogen bonding capacity, polarity, and electronic properties ), amino acid identity (22 dimensions, one-hot encoded) and secondary structure (9 dimensions, one-hot encoded).
 Each edge was characterized by the distance.
 The graph encoder employed a multi-layer Graph Attention Network (GAT) with residual connections, each of the 4 attention heads with 32 features for a total of 128 dimensions.
 Layer normalization was applied after each attention layer for training stability, while a 0.1 dropout rate was set to prevent overfitting.

 Following processing, a global graph representation was obtained by mean pooling: